wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Knight.md

 The heroes of every folk tale, and for good reason.
 In a battle where the hour of fate is clear to see, few classes are better equipped to win the day than the Knight.

 Knights rise to the occasion for key battles, holding the line with their [[Discipline]] using flashes of [[Ardor]] at key moments to secure the victory.
-Every once in a while, Knights can empower themselves with their Challenge and their Joust.
-For a single period of action, Knights gain the striking power of a proper Ardent class, as long as they can have stamina to spare.
-Until their burst returns, Knights are more than capable of holding the line with their Discipline.
+By mixing stamina-efficient skills with high-cost skills, Knights consistently out-combat their opponents to build up unbeatable advantages.

 UNIQUE:
 Challenger: Each turn you combat an enemy, gain ATK/DEF until you rest